 Recently, my husband and I met with our financial advisor in Scottsdale regarding life insurance.
 We needed a professional to advise us on the necessity of life insurance as well as the recommended amount.
 On both of these topics, my husband and I had differing opinions.
 After our review, it was evident that life insurance was necessary for our family.
-Our advisor explained to us, which I will pass on to you, three primary reasons young families in Arizona and New Mexico should have life insurance.
+Our advisor explained to us, which I will pass on to you, three primary reasons young families in Arizona should have life insurance.

 - Replacing lost income – Our advisor reminded us that when the first of us pass away, the survivor will have essentially the same expenses as when both of us were living.
 Our mortgage will not decrease because one of us passes.
 Neither will our utilities.
 This means that the survivor will now have less income each month to pay the same monthly expenses.
 Brendan and I, after counsel from our advisor, opted to obtain enough life insurance to replace each other’s income for at least 15 years.
 This way the survivor would not need to move to a less expensive home or change their standard of living when the first of us passes.
 Your financial advisor is the best person to talk to about how much life insurance a person or couple actually needs.